IchanP/L3-DateConverter/tests/testspecification.md

 #### Expected

 An error message is displayed to the user telling them they cannot perform that operation as there is no Japanese Date on that day.

+### Date Formats for Japense Calendar style

+#### Common Steps

+1. Select the Japanese Era Calendar to convert from
+2. Select the Gregorian Calendar to convert to

+### TC5.1 User should be able to convert using EraName YY format

+#### Test Steps

+3. In the input field type "Heisei 12"
+4. Press Convert

+#### Expected

+In the unselectable input field "2000 CE" is rendered.

+### TC5.2 User should be able to convert using EraName YY/MM format

+#### Test Steps

+3. In the input field type "Heisei 12/12"
+4. Press Convert

+#### Expected

+In the unselectable input field "December 2000 CE" is rendered.